InternetPrivacyGuy/VPN/README.md

 ## VPNSecure
+VPNSecure has been around since 2010.
+It allows you to connect unlimited devices and access any content you're looking for.
+VPNSecure is affordable and easy to use.

 ## VPNShazam
+VPNShazam was established in 2009.
+It's based in Palestine and is owned by an Israeli company.
+It offers a good selection of tunneling protocols including PPTP, L2TP/IPsec, OpenVPN and IKEv2.

 ## VPNTraffic
+VpnTraffic creates a virtual private network (VPN) connection between your device and VPN servers.No need to enter server names, All you have to do to set it up is to enter the user name and password.
+Just open the application and select a server location to connect to.
+It's that easy.

 ## VPNTunnel
+VPNTunnel is a rapidly expanding, Swedish-owned Virtual Private Network (VPN) service based in the Seychelles.
+The company has a particularly strong presence in Europe.
+However, its server list also includes locations in Latin America.
+This makes it one of the best services for that region, which is often overlooked by the VPN industry.

 ## VPNUK
 VPNUK offer secure VPN services from any worldwide location to fully dedicated, physical servers located in 22 countries around the world.
 VPNUK currently has VPN servers in over 22 countries.
 VPNUK offers fast, secure and unmetered tunneling.